 Being Canadian means being a treaty person.
 We are all treaty people.
-In southern Alberta, our schools, libraries, and homes are on the ancestral territories of the Blackfoot people and home to the Treaty 7 signatories of southern Alberta which includes the Blackfoot Confederacy (Siksikaitsitapi): the Blackfoot First Nations, the Siksika, the Piikani, and the Kainai; the Îethka Stoney Nakoda Nation, consisting of the Chiniki, Bearspaw, and Goodstoney Bands; the Tsuut'ina First Nation; and the historic Northwest Métis, the Otipemisiwak Métis Government, and the people of
+In southern Alberta, our schools, libraries, and homes are on the ancestral territories of the Blackfoot people and home to the Treaty 7 signatories of southern Alberta which includes the Blackfoot Confederacy

+(Siksikaitsitapi): the Blackfoot First Nations, the Siksika, the Piikani, and the Kainai; the Îethka Stoney Nakoda Nation, consisting of the Chiniki, Bearspaw, and Good Stoney Bands; the Tsuut'ina First Nation; and the people of Métis Nation Region 3.
+Traditional names for this landscape in their languages are: